KhanInformatics/snomed-database-loader/README.md

 - Downloading and extracting release files
 - Generating and executing `BULK INSERT` SQL scripts for snapshot import

-## Supported Targets
+## Supported Targets only include:
 - **MSSQL** – Fully automated (PowerShell-driven)
-- MySQL
-- MySQL with optimized views
-- PostgreSQL
-- Neo4j
-- Python DataFrame

 > ⚠️ This repository is **not** a general-purpose RF2 loader.
 It is purpose-built for loading the **Monolith** and **UK Primary Care Snapshot** releases into a local database instance for analytics, reporting, or interoperability work.